Standard Terms & Conditions of Carriage

-(a) Subject to Conditions 4, 10, 12, 13 and 14 hereof and the other provisions of this Condition 11, the Company's liability (whether in contract, tort, conversion, negligence or otherwise and howsoever arising) for the loss of or damage to any goods and/or for any other matter (howsoever arising) under or in connection with a Contract shall be limited to the lesser of:
+(a) Subject to Conditions 4, 10, 12, 13 and 14 hereof and the other provisions of this Condition 11, the Company's liability (whether in contract, tort, conversion, negligence or otherwise and howsoever arising) for the loss of or damage to any goods or any delay or failure to deliver a Consignment and/or for any other matter (howsoever arising) arising in connection with a Consignment shall be limited to:

-(i) for goods carried within the United Kingdom:
+(i) for goods carried within the United Kingdom the lesser of:

 a. £100 per Expresspak, Parcel, Freight Parcel or Shop Parcel, unless the Customer has purchased 'Extended Cover' in accordance with Condition 12; or

-b. for Pallets, the limit of liability will be £1.50 per kg of gross weight lost or damaged with a maximum liability of £1500 per Consignment.
-If a Pallet weight is undeclared on the Consignment note, the maximum liability is £150 per Consignment; or
+b. for Pallets, £1.50 per kg of gross weight lost or damaged up to a maximum of £1,500 per Consignment, save that if a Pallet weight is undeclared on the Consignment note, the Company’s maximum liability shall be limited to £150 per Consignment; or

 c. £25 per Homecall Parcel; and